Fadwa7/LoganScripts/README.md

 Process completed successfully.

 ```
-If you have any suggesions, please contact us via :
+If you have any suggestions, please feel free to reach out to us at fadwa.el-khaddar@i2bc.paris-saclay.fr.
-fadwa.el-khaddar@i2bc.paris-saclay.fr